 Support and treatment

-With the right intervention and support, your child can improve her ability to listen in the classroom.
+APD can’t be cured, but with the right intervention and support, your child can improve his ability to listen in the classroom.

 Your child might be referred to a speech pathologist to work on his language skills.
 Your child might also see a special education teacher for extra help at school, especially with reading and writing.

 Treatment for APD is tailored to each child.
-It’s a good idea to speak to your audiologist or speech pathologist about what sort of treatment will work best for your child.
+It’s a good idea to talk with your audiologist or speech pathologist about what sort of treatment will work best for your child.